ithinkimcats/Saints-Row-2-Juiced-Patch/FEATURED_FIXES.md

 ## Critical fixes

 * ⚙️ FPS boost by at least 2x[^1] via SleepHack (3 options via **SleepHack**)
 * ⚙️ Fix Havok Frametime which casued objects,cutscenes,camera math and more to be incorrect/desync.
+* ⚙️ Use modern math functions which in turn makes cutscenes and any scenes with water faster via FastMath, boosts FPS by at most 2x[^1] in such scenes
 * ⚙️ Correct Gamma to be more inline with the Xbox 360 version.
-* ⚙️ Use XACT 2.3 which in turn fixes several audio playback issues, aside from 3D panning
+* ⚙️ Use XAudio 2.3 which in turn fixes several audio playback issues, aside from 3D panning
+* Fixed several game crashes.
 * Fixed over 35 broken shaders.
 * Automatically LAA patch SR2's exe, (including Steam)
 * Fix semi-common texture crash that was caused in "add_to_entry"